 Upon acceptance and enrollment fee payment, you are automatically placed on medical hold, until all health-related items are completed.
 Compliance with the immunization requirements is mandatory and a medical hold will prevent you from registering for classes.
 Therefore, it is your responsibility to complete all medical requirements before coming on campus.
-The forms should be submitted directly to the Student Health Center as soon as possible, but no later than July 1, 2017 for fall entrants and no later than December 1, 2017 for spring entrants to avoid any unnecessary delays in your registration.
-You may email, fax or drop off the forms to the Student Health Center.
-Please retain a copy of all documents submitted to the office.
+The forms should be submitted directly into the student health portal as soon as possible but no later than May 15th for fall entrants and no later than December 1st for spring entrants to avoid any unnecessary delays in your registration.